 Screenshot from step 7: To speed up the video on the iPhone process, click anywhere outside the inspector to dismiss it when you get done.

 Screenshot from step 8: Go to Project Settings and select “Speed changes pitch” from the drop-down menu.

 2. How to Speed Up Video on iPhone Gallery?

 Using the Photos app, which comes pre-installed on iPhones, is perhaps the simplest way to alter video speed from slo-mo to standard.
-Your iPhone’s slo-mo films get saved there and can get sped up with the editing tools included in Photos.
+Your iPhone’s slo-mo films get saved there and can be sped up with the editing tools in Photos.

 Comply with the following guidelines to know how to speed up video on iPhone:

 - First of all, the users need to activate the Photos application.